Loading...

 Portion Control

-Limit the amount of ice cream you consume in one sitting to reduce the overall sugar intake.
+Limit the amount of ice cream you consume at one time to keep your overall sugar intake lower.

-Pair your ice cream with high-fiber foods such as a small serving of berries or a sprinkle of chia seeds.
-Fiber can help slow down the absorption of sugar.
+Pair your ice cream with high-fiber foods, such as a small serving of berries or a sprinkle of chia seeds, to slow glucose absorption.

 healthspan-mbl